To both listeners and creators, music can often be hectic and overwhelming.

 David Clayton can help with that.

-Magnesium, the nine-track fusion of mellow pianistic melancholia, brooding synths and jazzy interludes by the former Simply Red member, is a departure from Clayton’s past efforts, standing as a welcome change of pace to the loud and proud music landscape of today.
+Magnesium, the nine-track fusion of mellow pianistic melancholia, brooding synths and jazzy interludes by the Simply Red member, is a departure from Clayton’s past efforts, standing as a welcome change of pace to the loud and proud music landscape of today.

 Clayton is certainly no stranger to world of high-end music production: During and after his keyboardist career with British pop greats Simply Red, his craft led him to work with David Bowie, U2, Depeche Mode and Robbie Williams, to name but a few of the legends he’s collaborated with.